 Here are some books that give some insight for those interested in what the heck just happened in this election.
 What is misses is the White American Christian culture dynamic that nearly single-handedly could have elected Trump.
 More on that in another post.
 For now, I’m still trying to peel myself off the floor.
 Here … More New York Times List of Six Books to Help give Insight to What the Heck Just Happened

 “I, Wisdom, live together with good judgment.
 I know where to discover knowledge and discernment.
 All who fear the Lord will hate evil.
 Therefore, I hate pride and arrogance, corruption and perverse speech.
 Common sense and success belong to me.
 Insight and strength are mine.
 Because of me, kings reign, and rulers make just decrees.
 Rulers lead with my help, and nobles … More Ancient wisdom for voting today

 As a life long pro-life Democrat, my interest has always been a genuinely whole-life platform.
 It has been clear to me, this year more than ever, that the Democratic platform is more whole-life than the Republican platform.
-However, I repeatedly hear in Evangelical circles that abortion is the main reason that people are … More Hillary Clinton: Why she is the Only Real Anti-Abortion, Whole-Life Choice for Christians
+However, I repeatedly hear in Evangelical circles that abortion is the main reason that people are … More Which Party is the Real Anti-Abortion, Whole-Life Choice for Christians?

 Originally published with Pathos, July 2015 It is abundantly clear that Christians have divergent opinions on last week’s Supreme Court rulings regarding gay marriage and the Affordable Care Act.
 However, what becomes unclear in these times is how much Americans have in common in their political views.
 Pew research did a 25-year study, published in 2012, on trends in American values.
 They found that independents are the largest … More It’s Time for a New Political Expression